WHAT INFORMATION IS SHOWN HERE?

-The information shown here is based on the active source files uploaded with this building.
-The table is divided horizontally into a material classification (Madaster or eBKP).
-Vertically, a subdivision is made into the different building shells (‘Layers of Brand’).
+The table is divided horizontally into a material classification (Madaster or Table3-NL_SfB).
+Vertically, a subdivision is made into the different building layers.

 The first column ‘Totals’ shows the quantities (mass) and the number of products (pieces) per type of material, and the percentage in relation to the other materials used for this building.
 In addition to this percentage, the weight and volume per type of material are also visible.

-‘Layers of Brand’ The other columns show per ‘layer’ of the building, by means of the so-called ‘Layers of Brand’, which material has been used in the building envelope in question, and the percentage in relation to the other materials in this building envelope.
+“Layers of Brand’ The other columns show per ‘shell’ of the building, by means of the so-called ‘Layers of Fire’, which material has been used in the building envelope in question, and the percentage in relation to the other materials in this building envelope.
 In addition to this percentage, the weight and volume per type of material are also visible.

 If you have chosen to display the seven material families, the material family is ‘unknown’ if there is no match between the element and the database of materials and products.
-These elements will appear in the row ‘Unknown’ under the building layers.
-If you have chosen to display according to a material classification, such as eBKP-H, materials will not be displayed if there is no match between the element and the database of materials and products.
+These elements will appear in the column ‘Unknown’ under the 5 construction phases.
+If you have chosen to display according to Madaster V2, materials will not be displayed if there is no match between the element and the database of materials and products.

 Filter In this overview a filter can be used.
 In the filter materials can be entered, and only these materials are shown in the table.
 The search results in the filter can be turned off by clicking on cross.